 Something in the air ..

-An evening stroll - not really a walk - through Barnes in the winter and you can smell the season.
+An evening stroll through Barnes in the winter and you can smell the season.

 Woody.